snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 7. [Upgrading](/blog/2014/07/xx/snowplow-0.9.6-released-with-configurable-enrichments/#upgrading)
 8. [Documentation and help](/blog/2014/07/xx/snowplow-0.9.6-released-with-configurable-enrichments/#help)

+TODO: bug fixes

 <!--more-->

 <h2><a name="new-format">1.
 New format for enrichment configuration</a></h2>

-The new version of Snowplow supports three configurable enrichments: the anon_ip enrichment, the ip_lookups enrichment, and the referer_parser enrichment.
+The new version of Snowplow supports three configurable enrichments: the `anon_ip` enrichment, the `ip_lookups` enrichment, and the `referer_parser` enrichment.
 Each of these can be configured using a [self-describing JSON][self-describing-json].
 The enrichment configuration JSONs follow a common pattern:

 {
-    "schema": "iglu:self-describing JSON schema for the enrichment",
+    "schema": "iglu:((self-describing JSON schema for the enrichment))",

     "data": {